Rajpratik71/Mininet-wiki/FAQ.md

 ### How can I use **multiple controllers** in my network?

 One way is to use the mid-level API, as shown in `examples/controllers.py`

+***
+<a id=ovs-reconfig></a>

+### Help!
+I updated my Ubuntu kernel and now Open vSwitch won't start!

+If you are using Ubuntu's `openvswitch-datapath-dkms` and `openvswitch-switch` packages, they should update automatically when you reboot.

+If they don't, then you can reconfigure the kernel module manually and restart OVS:

+   sudo dpkg-reconfigure openvswitch-datapath-dkms
+   sudo service openvswitch-switch restart